gitphantomman/bittensor/DEVELOPER_NOTES.md

 - Install Scripts: Describe how to install the software.
 Include information about its requirements and installation options.

 - Test Scripts: Describe how to test the software.
 Include information about its test suite and test options.
-# 5. Detailed Developer Notes
+# 5. Comprehensive Developer Notes

 Notes for Python Script Style